Dr. Barbara Pringle

 In 1981 and 1984 daughters, Donna and Nikki were born, and they grew up in Clarkville, enjoying ponies, calf rearing, and chickens.

-Barbara and Murray now live in Kaiapoi, within walking distance of the clinic, and walk their three dogs, Nitro, Jack and Willow, regularly along the many great tracks and beaches in the Waimak area.
+Barbara and Murray now live in Kaiapoi, within walking distance of the clinic, and walk their dog Jack (and soon new puppy Meg!) regularly along the many great tracks and beaches in the Waimak area.

 Barbara’s areas of interest are cat and dog medicine, particularly skin diseases.
 She especially enjoys the psychology of the human-pet bond and the amazing stories and relationships that develop, which make sharing one’s life with a pet so enriching.